 Toddlers and small children love helping to collect Calendula seeds, it’s so simple and with the help of your little ones, you can have a full jar in a matter of minutes!

-Calendula Plant Maintenance: Keeping them Beautiful & Healthy
+Calendula Plant Maintenance: Keeping Them Beautiful & Healthy

 Technically, Calendula plants require zero maintenance over the years as they’re self-seeding.